RiPPS Vacancies

 This placement is ideal for students on the Development and Humanitarianism pathway, especially those interested in the interface between research, policy, and practice, or decolonised, locally led development work.

-The following vacancies are open to all NWSSDTP students and to all funded students from any DTP:
+The following vacancies are open to all NWSSDTP funded students: